AnonymousBadBoy/AnonymousBadBoy/Well thats ME.md

 - 👋 Hi, I’m @AnonymousBadBoy
 - 👀 I’m interested in carding
-- 🌱 I’m currently learning how to create banner lIVE cc's
+- 🌱 I’m currently learning how to rob a bank
-- 💞️ I’m looking to collaborate on stealing MONEY
+- 💞️ I’m looking to collaborate on Making life more easier
-- 📫 How to reach me find me
+- 📫 How to reach me  [ find me ]
-- 😄 Pronouns: ...am an OG
+- 😄 Pronouns: ..OG
 - ⚡ Fun fact: ...I dont give a fuck

 <!---